-The student will study the nature, structure, and management of the federal bureaucracy and civil service; the types of roles of the public administrator, and employment in the public sector, particularly in the federal government.
+Recommended Co-requisite: PPA 101 The student will study the nature, structure, and management of the federal bureaucracy and civil service; the types of roles of the public administrator, and employment in the public sector, particularly in the federal government.
 In addition, the student will analyze the role of the public administrator, as well as employment in the public sector.

-PPA 120 Unions
+PPA 120 Unions and Labor

-This course is intended to study the development, growth, and trends of unionism and to acquaint the student with the history of collective bargaining in America.
-Attention will be paid to definitions and concepts of arbitration, grievances, complaints, negotiation, and mediation. impact of strikes, legislation, and government regulation on employeremployee relationships, employee organizations, and the civil service system will also be examined and evaluated.
-Unionism phenomenon in both the public and private sector will be traced and analyzed.
+Pre-requisite: ESL/ENG 91/92; and/or recommended co-requisite PPA 101 This course is intended to study the development, growth, and trends of unionism and to acquaint the student with the history of collective bargaining in America.
+Attention will be paid to definitions and concepts of arbitration, grievances, complaints, negotiation, and mediation.
+The impact of strikes, legislation, and government regulation on employeremployee relationships, employee organizations, and the civil service system will also be examined and evaluated.
+Unionism as a phenomenon in both the public and private sector will be traced and analyzed.